 Remove muffin pan from oven and cool tarts for 15 minutes before serving.
 They should pop right out of the tins if you bang the pan gently on the counter.

-Once the Mini Quiche Tarts are completely cooled, place them on a plate and cover with plastic wrap.
+Once the buttery quiche tarts are completely cooled, place them on a plate and cover with plastic wrap.
 Freeze for at least 24 hours, then transfer to a gallon size bag and continue to freeze until ready to reheat.

-When it’s time to serve the tarts, take them out of the freezer and place on a baking sheet.
+When it's time to serve, take appetizers out of the freezer and place on a baking sheet.
 Bake for 5 to 10 minutes at 400 degrees until warmed completely through.

 Serving these Mini Quiche Tarts is the fun part.
 Add them to a cheese board for an impressive display, or simply arrange them on a platter and watch them disappear!